ronal0101/ronal0101/README.md

 -->

 - 🔭 I’m currently working on upskilling myself and building projects
-- 🌱 I’m currently learning Data Science and Web Development
+- 🌱 I’m learning Data Science and Web Development
 - 🤔 I’m looking for help with getting internships
 - 📫 How to reach me: https://www.linkedin.com/in/a-ronal-iglesias